Amirko28/react-project-merger/README.md

 `react-project-merger` is a simple CLI for merging existing react projects into one using [React Router](https://github.com/remix-run/react-router).
 Pleate note that the CLI **does not** modify the existing projects!

+## Why does this exist?

+In microfrontend architecture, sometimes you want to merge existing microfrontends into one to improve the ability to manage your microfrontends.

 ## Usage

 ### Using NPX